AdobeDocs/campaign-web.en/help/v8/content/content-components.md

 1. Click **[!UICONTROL Browse]** to choose an image file from your assets.

-1. Click your newly added component and set up your image properties using the **[!UICONTROL Settings]** and **[!UICONTROL Styles]** tabs:
+1. Click your newly added component and set up your image properties using the **[!UICONTROL Settings]** tab:

     * **[!UICONTROL Image title]** lets you define a title to your image.
     * **[!UICONTROL Alt text]** lets you define the caption linked to your image.
 This corresponds to the alt HTML attribute.

     ![](assets/email_designer_10.png)

+1. You can add a link to redirect your audience to another content.
+[Learn more](message-tracking.md)

-1. Adjust the other styling attributes such as margin, border, etc. or adding a link to redirect your audience to another content.
+1. Adjust the other styling attributes such as margin, border, etc. using the **[!UICONTROL Styles]** tab.

 ## Social {#social}